JCurley10/Where-Did-you-Come-From-Where-Did-you-Go-International-Tourism-Over-10-Years/README.md

 ## Key Terms and Definitions

-- **European Countries**: Throughout this project are defined as the union of countries from the Schengen region and the EU, which are the following 28<sup>1</sup>, countries (in no particular order): ```Austria, Belgium, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Luxembourg, Netherlands, Norway, Poland, Portugal, Slovak Republic, Spain, Sweden, Switzerland, Croatia, Estonia, Latvia, Lithuania, Malta, Romania, and Slovenia.```
+- **European Countries**: Throughout this project are defined as the union of countries from the Schengen region and the EU, which are the following 28 countries<sup>1</sup> (in no particular order): ```Austria, Belgium, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Luxembourg, Netherlands, Norway, Poland, Portugal, Slovak Republic, Spain, Sweden, Switzerland, Croatia, Estonia, Latvia, Lithuania, Malta, Romania, and Slovenia.```
 - **Tourism** can be regarded as a social, cultural and economic phenomenon related to the movement of people outside their usual place of residence.
 Tourism refers to the activity of visitors.
 - **A visitor** is a traveller taking a trip to a main destination outside his/her usual environment, for less than a year, for any main purpose (business, leisure or other personal purpose) other than to be employed in the country or place visited.
 - **A tourist** is a visitor if his/her trip includes an overnight stay; otherwise, a visitor is classified as a same-day visitor (or excursionist).